Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 hard-working scientists.
-While great resources are available helping people make decisions between academia and industry, for instance the [*Ten Simple Rules for Choosing between Industry and Academia*](https://doi.org/10.1371/journal.pcbi.1000388) by David B. Searls (*PLOS Computational Biology*, 5(6), 2009), a dedicated discussion about industrial postdoc positions, particularly in the pharmaceutical and life-science industry, has been missing in public forums.
+While great resources are available helping people make decisions between academia and industry, for instance the [*Ten Simple Rules for Choosing between Industry and Academia*](https://doi.org/10.1371/journal.pcbi.1000388)[^1], a dedicated discussion about industrial postdoc positions, particularly in the pharmaceutical and life-science industry, has been missing in public forums[^2].
 Therefore, I feel obliged to synthesize my thoughts with many peoples' inputs on this topic and put them down.